javiber/scrat/README.md

 - Command-line interface (CLI) for convenient control and management of the caching functionality.

+## Similar Projects

+### lru_cache
+Great and fast memoize provided by the standard library `functools`, unfurtunately results are stored in memory so they can't be reused in different runs.

+### cachetools
+Provides alternatives to `lru_cache` but it also works in-memory.

+### Joblib

+Joblib is a stablished library that provides great functionality for parallelization and caching.
+The Memory module provides an excelent alternative to Scrat, but it does have some limitations:
+- Hard to avoid using pickle
+- Lack of options to control the cache size and policies
+- Lack of tools to inspect and cleanup the cache

+These are the problems that scrat aims to improve, however, I'd recommend using Joblib in production since it's much more mature than Scrat at the moment.

 ## Concepts
 - `Scrat` is a famous pre-historic squirrel with some bad luck
 - `Stash` is composed of a folder where results are saved and a database to index them